PrefectHQ/prefect/docs/tutorial/deployments.md

 ## Why Work Pools and Workers?

 Running Prefect flows locally is great for testing and development purposes.
-But for production settings, Prefect work pools and workers allow you to run flows in the environment best suited to their execution.
+But for production settings, Prefect work pools and workers allow you to run flows in the environments best suited to their execution.

 Workers and work pools bridge the Prefect orchestration layer with the infrastructure the flows are actually executed on.

 Work pools prioritize flow runs and respond to polling from the worker.
 Workers are light-weight processes that run in the environment where flow runs are executed.

+You can create and configure work pools within the Prefect UI.

 **Work Pools:**